dineshtuvoc/DiscountCodeSystem-WebSocket/README.md

-# DiscountCodeSystem

-1. Setup and Installation
+Discount Code System - Developer Setup Guide
-Follow these steps to get the project running.
+This guide provides the essential steps to get the project running on a local development machine.

+1. Prerequisites
+Visual Studio 2022 (with the .NET desktop development workload)

+.NET 8 SDK

+MySQL Server

+2. Setup Steps
 Step 1: Set Up the Database
-Open your MySQL management tool (e.g., MySQL Workbench).

-Run the following SQL script to create the discount_system database and the DiscountCodes table.
+Run the following script in your MySQL instance to create the required database and table.

 CREATE DATABASE IF NOT EXISTS discount_system;